RegionMiner subtask: Annotation and Statistics

 The output has up to five sections (depending on the analysis options).

-- Analysis Parameters (always shown)
+- Analysis Parameters

-- General Statistics (always shown)
+(always shown)

-- Region Classification (if region classification option is set)
+(if region classification option was selected)

-- Overlap Statistics (for overlap with genomic elements and for transcription factor binding site search)
+(for overlap with genomic elements and for transcription factor binding site search)

-- Annotation of Regions (for next neighbor analysis, overlap with genomic elements and transcription factor binding site search)
+(for next neighbor analysis, overlap with genomic elements and transcription factor binding site search)

-In the last section a number of
+In this section, a number of

 (see below).